Drakodin/market-madness/README.md

 All code is provided by myself as a representative of GT Web Developers (GT WebDev)

 ## What are we building?
 This is Market Madness, a simple browser game built with little to no external libraries.
-The entire functionality is handled with vanilla Javascript.
+The entire functionality is handled with vanilla Javascript which makes up well over half of all of the code in this repository.

 ## File Structure
 `completed` - The completed version of the code